The Father-in-Law from Heaven

 One thing that springs to mind is that fathers care deeply about their children.
 Before they feel comfortable about “giving away” their son or daughter on their wedding day, they want to be reassured that the person who will hold their child’s heart for life is a good person.
 Someone able to bring out the best in them, and to help them grow in holiness.

-Prior to the wedding, a father carefully scrutinises everyone son or daughter dates, managing his desire to make the choice for his child against his respect for their independence.
+Prior to the wedding, a father carefully scrutinises every one his son or daughter dates, managing his desire to make the choice for his child against his respect for their independence.
 The cultural tradition of a male suitor asking the father of his hoped-for bride for permission to marry his daughter speaks of the social awareness of this broader reality – that the father is responsible for ensuring that his child’s spouse is a good and worthy person.

 And with this permission, comes the implicit expectation that his trust will not be betrayed.